Cooking Asian is not as difficult as you might think.

 - 2 tbsp fish sauce

 - 1 tbsp lime juice or lemon juice

 - ½ tsp garlic paste or 1 small mashed clove

 - Combine the palm sugar, chili sauce, fish sauce, rice vinegar, garlic paste, lime or lemon juice and vegetable oil in a cup and stir well.

 - Put this dipping sauce aside until needed later on.
 Place a saucepan with water over high heat until boiling.
 Then add the prawns and boil them for 3 to 4 minutes until cooked through.

 - Then strain the prawns and immediately put them in the fridge to cool down.
 Once cold, peel the cooked prawns and slice them in half.

-Make sure you got all of your other ingredients grated and sliced beforehand because this will also make assembling the fresh spring rolls much easier and quicker.
+So make sure that you have all of your other ingredients grated, chopped and sliced beforehand.
+Simply because that will also make assembling the springrolls much easier and quicker later on.